Securing secrets in Hashicorp Vault using AWS IAM Roles for Service Accounts (IRSA)

 Step 2: Set up a Role

 Create an AWS Role with a trust relationship to your OIDC provider.
-This allows the provider to assume the AWS IAM role, specifically for the service accounts in gloo and discovery.
+The provider can assume the role for the gloo and discovery service accounts.

 cat <<EOF > trust-relationship.json